What should you wear to your Engagement Session?

 - Fluorescent colors (such as bright orange or anything resembling a highlighter) tend to color cast on faces, necks, and hair.
 Unfortunately, when the shirt is so bright, it often also changes the color of the person standing next to them.

 - You want your engagement photos to reflect who you really are, and you want to be comfortable in your own skin.
 I suggest getting your makeup trial for your wedding day the day of your engagement session, and this will help you see how it will photograph and last for your wedding day.
 Again, do not hesitate to take a few photos to see how you will look on camera.

 T-shirts and tennis shoes:

-- When picking a shirt underneath your dress shirt, pick one that has a nice collar, and not a yellow ring or discolored.
+- When picking a shirt underneath your dress shirt, pick one with a nice collar and not a yellow ring or discolored.
 Accenting colors always look nice, and white will help reflect light.

 Large shirts that are not tucked in.

 - For guys, it’s usually better to wear a belt if you are wearing a nice button-up shirt.
 Sometimes, if un-tucked shirts are too big or too wide, they don’t look good and are “boxy.”
 Fitted shirts and jackets look much better than wide boxy ones.
 Don’t be afraid to purchase a shirt and return it after the session.